 If your husband, wife or civil partner died as a result of serving in the Armed Forces, you may get a War Widow’s or War Widower's pension.
 This is based on your husband, wife or civil partner's pay.

-For more information, contact the Service Personnel and Veterans Agency.
+For more information, contact Veterans UK.

 If you have health problems because of being in the Armed Forces, you may be entitled to payments under the war pension scheme or the Armed Forces compensation scheme (AFCS).